semrush/intergalactic/website/docs/components/side-panel/side-panel.md

 **For example, you can use SidePanel as:**

-- A notification center for the whole website
+- A notification center for the whole website.
-- A Help Center or News panel in products
+- A Help Center or News panel in products.
 - "Panels" on mobile devices.

 ## Component composition